 As part of the process of preparing financial statements, the Company is required to estimate its income taxes in each of the jurisdictions in which it operates.
 This process involves estimating actual current tax exposure, including assessing the risks associated with tax audits, and assessing temporary differences resulting from different treatment of items for tax and accounting purposes.
 These differences result in deferred tax assets and liabilities.
-The Company's deferred tax assets are primarily related to federal and state research tax credit carryforwards, stock-based compensation and foreign net operating loss carryforwards.
-The Company assesses the likelihood that its deferred tax assets will be recovered from future taxable income, and to the extent that the Company believes recovery is not likely, a valuation allowance is established.
+As of March 31, 2011, the Company had net deferred tax assets of approximately \$33,779, which were primarily related to federal and state research tax credit carryforwards, stock-based compensation and foreign net operating loss carryforwards.
+The Company assesses the likelihood that its deferred tax assets will be recovered from future taxable income, and to the extent that the Company believes recovery is not likely, the Company establish a valuation allowance.
+As of March 31, 2011, the Company maintains a valuation allowance against it deferred tax assets totaling \$4,306 primarily related to the uncertainty of the Company's ability to utilize certain state research tax credits before they expire.